 As a student here at Clemson, it is impossible to miss the waves of purple and orange that fill the campus on Saturdays throughout the football season.
 Each corner turned reveals yet another group of friends and family grilling out, playing games and laughing with one another.

-As Opinion Editor, I have had the chance to create different layouts for the print production of The Tiger for over 2 years.
+As Opinion Editor, I have had the chance to create different layouts for the print production of The Tiger for over two years.
 Attached are two examples from Volume 118.

 Working with The Tiger has offered me many opportunities to think more creatively in my writing and design skills.
-Attached are examples of both promotional work I have done for The Tiger and infographics.
+Attached are examples of digital storytelling work I produced for The Tiger.